 When the ORC detects a collision requiring the Advanced Front Air Bags, it signals the inflator units.
 A large quantity of non-toxic gas is generated to inflate the Advanced Front Air Bags.
-Different air bag inflation rates are possible, based on several factors, including the collision type and severity.

 The steering wheel hub trim cover and the upper right side of the instrument panel separate and fold out of the way as the air bags inflate to their full size.
-The air bags fully inflate in about 50 to 70 milliseconds.
-This is about half of the time it takes to blink your eyes.
+The Advanced Front Air Bags fully inflate in less time than it takes to blink your eyes.
 The air bags then quickly deflate while helping to restrain the driver and front passenger.